 Instead of following the traditional public market path, Fundrise leverages its integrated system and new regulations to originate assets in the private market and distribute them online directly to the public.

-In other words, the differences between investing with Fundrise and Vanguard are similar to buying shoes directly from a manufacturer online vs in a retail store.
-Investing with Fundrise is similar to buying shoes direct from the manufacturer online at the wholesale price whereas buying a Vanguard REIT ETF is similar to buying shoes in-person at a traditional shoe store at the retail marked-up price.
+In other words, the differences between investing with Fundrise and Vanguard are similar to buying shoes directly from a manufacturer online at the wholesale price vs buying shoes in-person at a traditional shoe store at the marked-up retail price.

 The Fundrise investment model is set up differently than the Vanguard ETFs from beginning to end.
 At the beginning, Fundrise sources, underwrites, originates, negotiates and closes all of its own investments.
 This means that Fundrise finds all of its investments, such as property for development, buildings for renovation, or loans directly to developers.
 In the Vanguard REIT ETF model, this work is performed by many other players, and usually in layers.

 While a private market operator will generally mark up the sale prices of its properties, as explained above, Fundrise directly funds investments in the private market on behalf of its investors.
-This places the investor much earlier in the value chain with systematic costs and higher potential returns; it saves investors the cost of the liquidity premium and other many fees and expenses.
+This places the investor much earlier in the value chain with less systematic costs and higher return potential; it saves investors the cost of the liquidity premium and many other fees and expenses.